artificiallama/TeslaSenti/README.md

 ## Tweet cleaning / preprocessing

 The same cleaning process is applied to  headlines, reviews, posts and tweets though most of the cleaning operations apply to tweets.
+The streaming tweets with either of tokens *tesla*, *tsla*, *elon* and *musk*.

 Tweets with too many cashtags are dropped.
 We noticed that most of such tweets are advertisements.
 An example of such a tweet is shown below.
 It has 13 cashtags ($fb, $aapl, $amzn, etc) and is clearly an advertisement.